Benchmarking Longitudinal Survey

 III.
 DRAFTING A LONGITUDINAL STUDY

 IV.
-FEEDBACK
+FEEDBACK LOOPS

-V. SURVEY DRAFT
+V. SURVEY DRAFT IN QUALTRICS

 Once we were all satisfied with the quality of the survey, I presented it to the Beam team to ensure there were no topics left that they wanted user feedback on.
-I also wanted to conduct a few pilot sessions with the team and leave room for potential improvements and changes in the survey.
+The survey was then coded in Qualtrics, a great platform to implement complex logics like routing participants to the appropriate survey flows according to role.
+After conducting 3 pilot sessions with the Beam team, and incorporating minor changes in the survey, the study sent to all stakeholders over email and Slack (Beam Support channels).

 VI.
-ANALYSIS
+ANALYSIS AND TELLING THE STORY

 The survey results came in after my internship ended.
 It received 49 responses- 23 developers, 20 designers, and 6 Product Managers and Product Owners